adnan2103/dentocare-angularJs/README.md

 ##Appointment Diary, Day/Week/Month schedule.

-##Add more fields for mobile numbers, add radio button for active mobile number.
+##Add more fields for mobile numbers.
-## Saving and Showing Patient E-mail Id.

 ##Letting enter Age or DOB while creating new patient.

 ## Login Screen and All responsive UIs